 Here are just a few of its features:

-Quickly upload and switch out your official artwork on your show and episode pages.
+Quickly upload and switch out your official artwork on your podcast and episode pages.
 You can also customize the look of the embedded player to your own specifications.

 There’s also plenty of space to add descriptions, chapters, tags, and other metadata that will make your podcast that much more accessible and easier to find.
 More importantly, you can customize your RSS feed so that your podcast will get presented exactly the way you want it once you’ve plugged it into iTunes, Google Play, Stitcher, and any other podcatchers: